HubSpot Predictive Lead Scoring 2026: Marketing Hub vs Sales Hub Tested - theaigrowthstack.com Skip to content

 What to Look for When Evaluating Predictive Lead Scoring Solutions

 Not all predictive lead scoring platforms are created equal.
-After testing dozens of solutions, here are the critical factors that separate game-changers from expensive disappointments:
+Based on hands-on testing of dozens of solutions, here are the critical factors that separate game-changers from expensive disappointments:

 Data Integration Depth: Your scoring model is only as good as your data inputs.
 Look for platforms that can seamlessly pull from your CRM, marketing automation, website analytics, social media, and third-party enrichment sources.
 Surface-level integrations produce surface-level insights.